umerkay/cropmapping-platform/README.md

 # Crop Mapping Platform Frontend

-This is the frontend for the Crop Mapping Platform, built with React and Vite.
+This is the frontend for the Crop Mapping Platform, built with React and Vite

 ## Getting Started